 A few court decisions provide guidance as to when a nurse may be expected to seek assistance outside the treatment team:

-c) Imminent risk of harm: The Supreme Court of Canada has recognized that a health care professional’s duty of confidentiality is outweighed by safety concerns in circumstances where he or she learns, in the course of providing professional services, that another person or identifiable group is at risk of serious and imminent harm (e.g. the patient openly threatens that individual and has the means to carry out the threat).4 This exception to the duty of confidentiality has since been incorporated into provincial privacy legislation applicable to health information.
-In the United States, the courts have held not only that there is a public interest in setting aside the duty of confidentiality, but that in such circumstances, professionals have a duty to take reasonable care to protect the intended victim against the risk of harm.5 Canadian courts could well adopt the same rationale.
+c) Imminent risk of harm: The Supreme Court of Canada has recognized that a health care professional’s duty of confidentiality is outweighed by safety concerns in circumstances where they learn, in the course of providing professional services, that another person or identifiable group is at risk of serious and imminent harm (e.g. the patient openly threatens that individual and has the means to carry out the threat).5 This exception to the duty of confidentiality has since been incorporated into provincial privacy legislation applicable to health information.
+In the United States, the courts have held not only that there is a public interest in setting aside the duty of confidentiality, but that in such circumstances, professionals have a duty to take reasonable care to protect the intended victim against the risk of harm.6 Canadian courts could well adopt the same rationale.

 Reconciling Advocacy and the Duty of Confidentiality